jabrena/Esmarlz_Arena_REST_API/README.md

 # The robots

 A robot is a Physical platform to run Client programs for Esmartlz Arena.
+The game is able to be simulated or played in a physical environment but every software must run in any robot platforms.
+Client programs can't run directly in a PC Plaform but is possible to use third parties as Cloud computing, CRAY servers, others.

 ![ScreenShot](https://raw.githubusercontent.com/jabrena/livingrobots/master/chapter6/docs/twoBritys.jpg)